 - Ensure a very high success rate and will fix nearly all issues related to Android system.

 - Fully compatible with all popular Android devices and Android versions, even the latest Android 10, etc.

 If you can’t send pictures through text on your Android phone, follow these simple steps to fix the problem:

-Step 1: Download and install the dr.fone toolkit on to your computer.
-Run it and in the main window, select “System Repair” from the various tools presented.
+Step 1: Download and install the Android repair tool on to your computer.
+Run it and in the main window, click on Start to continue.

 Step 4: Now put the Android device in Download mode.
 The program will provide you with detailed instructions on how to do that.

-Step 6: Once the device is in Download mode, the next step is to download the firmware for the device.
-Click “Next” and the process of downloading the firmware will start immediately.
+Step 5: Once the device is in Download mode, the firmware will be installed and the program will automatically start repairing your Android device.

 The repair process shouldn’t take too long.
 Keep the device connected until the it has been fixed successfully.
 The program will let you know when the process is complete.